Nedoko-maki/Internet-Voicechat/README.md

 # Internet-Voicechat
-Barebones voicechat over the internet, using the stdlib and pyaudio.
+Barebones voicechat over the internet, using sockets, pyFLAC as an encoder, and pyaudio.